With the cooler weather kicking in I have been neglecting my blogging duties and instead doing this!

 Just imagine me perched up on a ladder trying to juggle three containers of paint with three brushes in them and a dry brush on top of all of that!
 It was quite comical and frustrating at times.
 Even my dog was well behaved and stayed out of my way.

 Now I need some help.
-I have these bookcases in front of the wall, the ones I painted last year.
-My question to you is should I leave the birch wrapping paper as a background...
+I have these upcycled bookcases in front of the wall and my question to you is: should I leave the birch wrapping paper as a background?

 One last look with all the furniture in front!